Watchmakers tickle fancies with feathers and bamboo

-BASEL, Switzerland (Reuters) - Feathers, unscratchable gold, bamboo and even straw.
+BASEL, Switzerland, March 15 (Reuters) - Feathers, unscratchable gold, bamboo and even straw.
 Adorning watches with regular gold and silver is rather boring these days, as designs at the 2012 Baselworld watch fair showed.

 Displays sparkling with the usual gold, diamonds and other precious gems, watchmakers were also keen to show their expertise by designing and working with new materials.